divio/divio-cloud-docs/how-to/use-api.rst

 Authentication
 ~~~~~~~~~~~~~~

 Each request made to the API must contain a valid Divio Control Panel access token.
-You can obtain your own access
+You can obtain an account's access
 token from https://control.divio.com/account/desktop-app/access-token/.

 ..  warning::